 The images are ambiguous in attitude.
 On the one hand, they possess an elegiac quality, recalling industries and workers abandoned and forgotten with various waves of ‘modernisation’.
 On the other, they inevitably recall the theft and ravaging of Te Waipounamu.
 Thinking of the triumphant photographs displayed at so many international exhibitions during the 19th and early 20th centuries, one might take solace in the crumbling constructions gradually being reclaimed by the natural world.

-And yet – as the exhibition title reminds us – these ruins are but the tip of the proverbial iceberg.
+And yet – as the exhibition title reminds us – the ruins are but the tip of the proverbial iceberg.
 Many of the structures depicted predate the ‘Anthropocene’, the current geological age (starting about 1950), which was posited recently in order to recognise the overwhelming impact of humankind on the global environment.
 These poetic photographs are a powerful reminder that the doings of a moment can haunt far distant futures. – Francis McWhannell

 Dreaming in the Anthropocene

 Trish Clark Gallery

 Throughout his exploration of Fāgogo, Pati Solomona Tyrell explores a story of transgression and reclamation.
 It is beautiful, surreal and sometimes terrifying.

 The exhibition at ST PAUL St Gallery starts with three seemingly candid portraits of Samoan men at work or in the home.
 These portraits are unlike any others in the show and set up a typical depiction of masculinity – ‘traditional’, even.
 Moving through the rest of the exhibition, Tyrell’s video works and photography depict otherworldly super-humans, ancestors and deities who have long – almost curling – nails, white and black irises and spectacular clothing.
 These characters dance, pose and demand reverence.